 Injuries like distal biceps ruptures, lateral epicondylitis (tennis elbow), and medial epicondylitis (golfer's elbow) are all types of elbow tendon pathology.
 If you have sustained an injury to the tendons in your elbow, the Alta Orthopaedics team can help.
-With locations in Solvang, Santa Barbara, and Oxnard, California, their board-certified orthopaedic surgeons specialize in both non-surgical and surgical treatments for elbow tendon pathology.
+With locations in Solvang, Santa Barbara, Santa Maria, and Oxnard, California, their board-certified orthopaedic surgeons specialize in both non-surgical and surgical treatments for elbow tendon pathology.
 Call Alta Orthopaedics today to schedule a consultation or use the online form to book an appointment.

 Elbow tendon pathology is a term that covers conditions in which the tendons connecting muscles to bones around your elbow suffer damage.

 Examples include distal biceps ruptures, lateral epicondylitis (tennis elbow), and medial epicondylitis (golfer's elbow).